0300 140 0022

 The ROA primarily exists to support the rehabilitation into employment of reformed offenders who have stayed on the right side of the law.

-Under the ROA, all cautions and convictions may eventually become spent, except those that result in prison sentences of over four years and all public protection sentences regardless of the length of sentence.
+Under the ROA, all cautions and convictions may eventually become spent, except those that result in prison sentences of over four years, depending on the offence type, and all public protection sentences regardless of the length of the sentence.

 Additionally, if an offender has a conviction that is excluded from rehabilitation such as the above, previous convictions that were unspent at the time they were convicted would also never be spent.